 I’m currently waiting on an Elgato Eve sensor to track my room temperature, humidity and air quality.
 Aside from light and sound, which could be measured via the iPhone, seems to be the missing data in the equation.
 To be completely candid, I’m not sure if this could all tie into HomeKit, but it sounds like it would make a perfect partnership.

 So, do I sleep better?
-No. But I sleep with more information and like other sleep tools, I can now A/B test to see what impacts or doesn’t impact my sleep.
+No. But I sleep with more information and like other sleep tools, I can now A/B research to see what impacts or doesn’t impact my sleep.
 For example, reducing sugar intake at night, negating caffeine during the day, reducing stress, being more mindful of my mind (I suggest the Headspace app for this), room temperature, or light.
 I’ll of course keep tabs on the sensors and make sure to update this review if I find that it’s wearing out or coming loss.

 Make sure to checkout our other sleep gadget reviews.

 Also why not check out: